grplyler/mkab/README.md

 ## Todo

 - [] Add support for AWS Polly
-- [] Add more convient way to manage API config
+- [] Add more convenient way to manage API config
 - [] Add support for ssml for more control of voicing synthesis
 - [] Add additional features to the command line interface
 - [] Add more advanced text sanitization algorithms